-The hip is a ball and socket joint with 27 muscles that cross it to control its many planes of movement!
-Some muscles act as primary movers while others act as dynamic stabilizers of the hip.
-When the hip capsule is hypomobile or tight, your body may compensate from either up or down the kinetic chain to gain mobility.
-This has been shown to lead to pathologies in the lumbar spine (Reiman 2009, Devin 2012, Burns 2011) and lower extremity (Reiman 2009, Cliborne 2004, and Currier 2007).
-This article will show you 4 exercises to improve your Hip Mobility! […]
+Did you know there are 27 muscles that cross the ball and socket hip joint?!
+Some muscles act as primary movers while others act as dynamic stabilizers for the hip.
+When the hip capsule is hypomobile (or tight), your body is likely to compensate either up or down the kinetic chain to still achieve movement.
+This can lead to various pathologies in the lumbar spine as well as the lower extremity (1-5).
+The good news is there are many ways that someone can improve their hip mobility.
+In this article, you will learn why hip mobility is important for overall movement capacity and longevity, and we will show you 4 exercises to improve your hip mobility!

 Functional Range Conditioning (FRC) became very popular in the fitness, rehab, and sports medicine world a couple of years ago and it is here to stay as it has many applicable uses.
 FRC focuses on improving mobility.
 Mobility, in an FRC sense, is defined as strength and control in order to expand upon usable ranges of motion, articular resilience (i.e. load-bearing capacity), and overall joint health.
 Adding FRC principles into your training and prehab routine can be a huge game-changer!
 This article will provide you an intro to FRC principles provided with exercise examples that we have included in a variety of our prehab programs.